Satanachia/Mabinogi-Automation-Bot/README.md

-# ProjectPhoenix
+# Mabinogi Automation Bot

+Uses computer vision to automate squire daily tasks.
+These include automatic mission completion and squire training.
+Implemented in Python using primarily PyAutoGUI and OpenCV.

+Requires:
-Uses Kanan's Bitmap Font.
+- Kanan's Bitmap Font Mod

 You might need to play around with your "c" key menu.
 It should be on the bottom left touching the left wall.
-However the dimension adjust wasn't used on it (due to mabi auto adjusting for me due to same account).
-On my computer its inline with bottom left corner, but you might have to make it go higher to make clicking work.
-Other than that, everything else is automatically dimension adjusted.